skyfielders/python-skyfield/skyfield/documentation/planets.rst

     from skyfield.jpllib import Ephemeris

     eph = Ephemeris(de423)
-    print('DE421: ' + str(api.mercury(utc=(1993, 5, 15)).position.km))
-    print('DE423: ' + str(eph.mercury(utc=(1993, 5, 15)).position.km))
+    jd = api.JulianDate(utc=(1993, 5, 15))

+    print('DE421: {}'.format(api.mercury(jd).position.km))
+    print('DE423: {}'.format(eph.mercury(jd).position.km))

 .. testoutput::

     DE421: [31387022.7906 33032548.9719 14337050.8211]
     DE423: [31387022.7693 33032548.7756 14337050.9898]

+These positions might look identical and make you wonder why the JPL even bothered to issue a new ephemeris.
+But remember that these positions are in kilometers.
-These positions might look identical, making you wonder why the JPL even bothered to issue a new ephemeris, but read all the way down to the very last digits — these predicted positions do differ by one or two hundred meters!
+Read all the way down to the very last digits — these predicted positions do differ by one or two hundred meters.
-While the difference might be impossible to see with your telescope, it can be of moment and consequence to professionals who have to intercept the planet with a spacecraft.
+While a few-hundred-meter difference might be impossible to see with your telescope, it is quite relevant for JPL professionals who need to know exactly where to aim delicate spacecraft for landings.